 Target painted an image of simplicity and familiarity using product descriptions.
 The retailer was more likely to use words including convenience, convenient and easier to make cooking feel more accessible for consumers.
 Target also consistently described products as favorite and loved, which creates a sense of comfort.
 This tone caters to busy consumers looking for quality products.

-Trader Joe’s used highly visual product descriptions.
+When it comes to the question of how to write a product description, Trader Joe’s used highly visual product descriptions.
 The chain was more likely to describe the size and shape of their items, using words like big, thin and color.
 Trader Joe’s incorporated these details into the brand’s quirky and personality-filled website copy.
 This use of tone assists the brand in creating a distinct image and persona.
 Only TJ’s could get away with describing a sweet potato as “oblong-with-slightly-pointed-ends.”

 Walmart utilized wholesome and family friendly messaging.
 The retailer marketed items as delicious using various synonyms including mouthwatering, refreshing, delectable, fresh and zesty.
 In addition to being tasty, Walmart described items as healthy, nutritious, and vitamin-rich.